Public Sector Courses Private Sector Courses One-to-One Coaching About Us Gateway Blog In the Press Resources Home

 Location: Salisbury, Wiltshire, United Kingdom

-I have worked in training and management development for more years than I care to remember.
+I have worked in training and management development for over 25 years.
 I am passionate about helping people develop their businesses or organisations through developing their people.
 I specialise in designing and delivering Leadership and Management development strategies and, over the years, I have built up a team of professional trainers and coaches - all of whom are highly professional and great fun to work with!

 Archives